This Playbook includes the following sections, select a heading to jump to that section.

 Curiosity is your superpower generally, but especially when it comes to learning.
 Use this model to challenge yourself to keep an open and playful mind, especially in areas where you have considerable experience and expertise.

-The model that drives ModelThinkers - this is a reminder to learn by creating a 'latticework of mental models'.
-That means making connections between key concepts and ideas and building a dynamic scaffolding of ideas that you can use to be an agile, adaptive thinker.
+The model that drives ModelThinkers - this is a reminder to learn smart by creating a 'latticework of mental models' and making connections between concepts that can be dynamically applied in a variety of contexts.

 Not so much about how, but the 'what' of learning.
 This model helps inform your focus and pathway to future-proofing yourself with learning by combining deep specialist skills with broad inter-disciplinary ones.